Traumatic Brain Injury Lawyer

 Certain medical tests, like MRIs and PET scans, can be used as evidence for the defense.
 These scans are meant to show the brain activity of the defendant, demonstrating that the effects of their TBI caused them to behave in a criminal manner.

 It is important for a medical examination to occur to prove that there is a definite correlation between a TBI and a mental disability.
 There are four neurological disorder categorizations that are used to determine these correlations: tempo, site, the neurotransmitter system, and unique circumstances of the individual.
+However, barriers to mental health care for people with disabilities can complicate the diagnosis and treatment process.
+Limited access to affordable care, lack of specialized providers, and stigma surrounding mental health issues often prevent individuals from seeking or receiving the necessary care, further exacerbating their condition.

 In these kinds of cases, an attorney can prepare a strong defense for the defendant.
 This is vital in the event that the alleged criminal actions were a result of a traumatic brain injury.
 In order to achieve a positive outcome, it is essential to have the assistance of an attorney to help provide evidence that the defendant would not normally behave in a criminal manner.